Home > Short-Term Health Insurance > Georgia Short-Term Health Insurance

 Who can buy short-term health insurance in Georgia?

-Short-term health insurance in Georgia can be purchased by those who meet the underwriting guidelines the insurer uses, and each insurer sets it own underwriting rules.
+Short-term health insurance in Georgia can be purchased by those who meet the underwriting guidelines the insurer uses, and each insurer sets its own underwriting rules.

 So if you’re purchasing a short-term policy, it’s important to read all the plan details and make sure you understand the limitations of the plan.

-If you need health insurance coverage in Georgia outside of the annual open enrollment period for ACA-compliant coverage (November 1 to January 15), first determine if you’re eligible for a special enrollment period that would allow you to sign up for an ACA-compliant major medical plan.
+If you need health insurance coverage in Georgia outside of the annual open enrollment period for ACA-compliant coverage, first determine if you’re eligible for a special enrollment period that would allow you to sign up for an ACA-compliant major medical plan.

-Special enrollment periods are generally triggered by a qualifying life event, but some don’t require a specific life event (such as the rule that allows a person with income up to 150% of the poverty level to enroll anytime, or the provision that allows American Indians and Alaska Natives to enroll anytime).
+Special enrollment periods are generally triggered by a qualifying life event, but American Indians and Alaska Natives can enroll anytime).

-So if you’ll soon be enrolled in Medicare or you’ve been hired by a business that provides health benefits but they haven’t started yet, you can still use a Marketplace plan to bridge the gap until the new plan starts (assuming you have a special enrollment period or are applying during the annual open enrollment period that runs from November 1 to January 15).
+So if you’ll soon be enrolled in Medicare or you’ve been hired by a business that provides health benefits but they haven’t started yet, you can still use a Marketplace plan to bridge the gap until the new plan starts (assuming you have a special enrollment period or are applying during the annual open enrollment period; this window begins November 1 each year).

 When should I consider buying short-term health insurance in Georgia?